peraltajuan/ESW25tutorial/FODQR.md

 > [!Warning]
-> The old folder will be renamed as SO2-old.
+> The old folder will be renamed as acetaldehyde-old.

+> [!Note]
+> What is the difference with the otehr methods?

 ***